 - Provide children with a faithful testimony of life with God as they see God's work of grace in the lives of their parents, teachers and others. - Share the gospel with children that the lost might be saved.
-Make disciples of those who trust in Christ - Make disciples, not baptismal statistics.
+Make disciples of those who trust in Christ. - Make disciples, not baptismal statistics.
 "Pleasing" can mimic true conversion in the short run.
 Look for sustained fruit before you baptize.
 If in doubt, wait, for the sake of the child's true conversion and the purer witness of the Church. - Pray for families.
 Include a section in your membership directory listing parents and the names/ages of children.
 This helps the congregation to easily and regularly pray for them. - Offer Bible classes for children.
 These can reinforce what Christian parents teach at home, as well as introduce God's truths to children from non-Christian homes.
-These can leave a legacy of Bible truth in young hearts that echoes throughout their lives. - Prepare children to gather together with the members of your local - Mentor non-Christian kids who attend your church, frequently without their parents.
+These can leave a legacy of Bible truth in young hearts that echoes throughout their lives. - Prepare children to gather together with the members of your local church. - Mentor non-Christian kids who attend your church, frequently without their parents.
 Wrap both them and their parents into your families as a display of the goodness and love of God. - Children are impressionable.
 They remember how they are treated.
 They notice how others live, and emulate (or try not to) them.
-Create a winsome memory of Christ and His church by treating children with love, respect and kindness.
+Create a winsome memory of Christ and His church by treating children with love, respect and kindness. - Provide resources for parents to use at home or at church, through your bookstall, church library, or recommending online resources.